The latest news from Edmonds Community College

 “In addition to her outstanding teaching, she is a well-respected, humble, and brilliant colleague," said Chair of the Edmonds Community College Board of Trustees Dick Van Hollebeke in presenting the award.
 "Her mark on the college is singular and noteworthy in so many ways.
 However, her contributions to making our wider communities and our planet a better place to live are an even greater testimonial to her passion, energy, and dedication.”

 Hughes has taught English at the college since 1993.
 During her tenure, she has been active in the college’s lecture series that brings authors to campus.
 She co-founded the college’s Sustainability Initiative with horticulture instructor Tim Hohn in 2006 and serves as co-chair of the Sustainability Council.
-She’s a past adviser to the ecology club, student newspaper, and campus literary and arts journal, Between the Lines.
+She’s a past advisor to the ecology club, student newspaper, and campus literary and arts journal, Between the Lines.

 Hughes is co-author with Brenda Miller of "The Pen and The Bell: Mindful Writing in a Busy World" (Skinner House Press, 2012), editor of the award-winning anthology, "Beyond Forgetting: Poetry and Prose about Alzheimer’s Disease" (Kent State University Press, 2009) and author of the chapbook "Boxing the Compass" (Floating Bridge Press, 2007).
 Nominated for several Pushcart prizes, her poems and essays have appeared in many anthologies.